vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/index.md

 ## Create Index

-`CREATE INDEX` enables you to add indexes to existing tag/edge-type.
+`CREATE INDEX` enables you to add indexes to existing tag/edge-type. **Note: Creating index will affect the write performance**.
+We suggest you import data first and then rebuild the index in batch.

 ### Create Single-Property Index